 The PCBs are carried on a conveyor belt through an industrial oven that heats the PCBs to temperatures of 480-degrees Fahrenheit.
 The solder in the solder paste melts as a result while the PCBs keep moving on the conveyor.

-One important consideration about this step is that the SMDs are heated at much higher temperatures than manual and wave soldering.
+A critical consideration about this step is that the SMDs are heated at much higher temperatures than manual and wave soldering.
 But you have nothing to fear as the present-day SMDs are suited to withstand extreme reflow soldering temperatures.

-Do keep in mind that you cannot use this technology for many through-hole components due to the heat profile involved.
+Remember that you cannot use this technology for many through-hole components due to the heat profile involved.
 You have to attach them using wave or manual soldering.

 You will also have to carry out stenciling and reflowing for each side of double-sided PCBs separately.
-Begin with the side which has small and fewer components then take care of the other side.
+Begin with the side which has small and fewer components, then take care of the other side.